-Cuningham Group’s Research Council recently published a study on the implications of pending 2018 ICC code changes (which include both building (IBC) and plumbing (IPC) codes) on all-inclusive restrooms, specifically as it pertains to K-12 schools.
-Additionally, this research included a comprehensive analysis of the gender-specific and all-inclusive restrooms designed by Cuningham Group 2012-2017, enumerating key design components.
+Cuningham Group's Research Council recently published a study on the implications of pending 2018 ICC code changes (which include both building (IBC) and plumbing (IPC) codes) on inclusive restrooms, specifically as it pertains to K-12 schools.
+Additionally, this research included a comprehensive analysis of the gender-specific and inclusive restrooms designed by Cuningham Group 2012-2017, enumerating key design components.

-There are several key design components that distinguish all-inclusive restrooms from their gender-segregated counterparts, including their look and feel.
+There are several key design components that distinguish inclusive restrooms from their gender-segregated counterparts, including their look and feel.
 Key design differences include: